“I urge you all to use LED bulbs, save money, save energy and take part in helping our nation.”

 Shri Narendra Modi, Hon’ble Prime Minister

-Launched in 2015, the Unnat Jyoti by Affordable LEDs for All (UJALA), in a short span of three years, has emerged as the world’s largest domestic lighting programme.
-Developed to address India’s high cost of electrification and high emissions from inefficient lighting, UJALA’s success lies in its inimitable strategic approach to energy efficiency.
+Launched in 2015, the Unnat Jyoti by Affordable LEDs for All (UJALA) is today the world’s largest domestic lighting programme.
+Developed to address India’s high cost of electrification and high emissions from energy-inefficient lighting, UJALA’s success lies in its inimitable strategic approach to energy efficiency.

 Globally, India is at a vantage point of mitigating climate change, while also building and strengthening its access to energy and lighting.
 While high-quality energy efficient appliances meet both these criteria, India was held back from adopting them due to lack of awareness and affordability.
 Taking these challenges head on, EESL adopted a strategy of demand aggregation, mass awareness and bulk procurement, designed to attract the support of utility companies, state governments, and the price conscious Indian public.